Best Cheap Health Insurance in Montana (2025)

 Catastrophic plans are almost always a bad idea.

-Catastrophic plans have cheap rates, but you need to pay $9,200 before coverage starts for non-preventive services.
+These plans have affordable quotes, but you need to pay $9,200 before coverage starts for non-preventive services.
 You can only buy a Catastrophic plan if you're younger than 30, or you qualify for a

 A Catastrophic plan can help you avoid financial disaster if you become very sick or get into a bad accident.
 But, these plans usually aren't a good choice because of their high deductibles.